How GPS Fleet Management Systems Work: Technology and Process Explained

 • Digital map displays with fleet overview

-• Geofencing technology for virtual boundaries
+• Geofencing technology for virtual solution

 • Location history and route replay features